HanWeinrich/NOAA-PMEL-OME_eDNA_Collection_Protocol_SmithRoot_PeristalticPump_BeBOP/NOAA-PMEL-OME_eDNA_Collection_Protocol_SmithRoot_PeristalticPump.md

 - Quantity: Provide quantities necessary for one application of the standard operating procedure (e.g., number of filters).
 - Remark: For example, some of the consumables may need to be sterilized, some commercial solutions may need to be diluted or shielded from light during the operating procedure.

-For a singular cast with three unique samples taken (one sample per niskin):
+For a singular cast with three unique samples taken (one sample per Niskin):

 | DESCRIPTION | PRODUCT NAME AND MODEL | MANUFACTURER | QUANTITY | REMARK |
 | ------------- | ------------- | ------------- | ------------- | ------------- |